imgeng/imageengine-gatsby/README.md

 In this particular case, since it relies on static files, it will follow the same logic of using `File` assets with that plugin - you **cannot** use `StaticImage` with this plugin (read below).

 In the `filesystem` plugin a file is only made available in the final build, if somewhere you query for the `publicURL` field of that file node.
 This plugin mimics that so for the final assets to be copied over to your build `static` folder, somewhere you'll need to query at least once for those `ImageEngineAssets` either the `gatsbyImageData` or `url` fields so that those files are copied over to static.
-This is important, because if you don't, then these files won't be available on your final build, and as such, when using the `ImageEngine` cdn address it won't be able to retrieve them.
+This is important, because if you don't, then these files won't be available on your final build, and as such, when using the `ImageEngine` delivery address address it won't be able to retrieve them.

 An example would be: